-From Friday 24 July, you’ll need to wear a face covering in interchanges and stations as well as on board public transport.
+You must wear a face covering in interchanges and stations as well as on board public transport.

 A face covering is a cloth covering that covers your nose and mouth - you should make or buy your own.
 You can find out how to wear and make a face covering on the Gov.uk website.

 Children under 11 don't need to wear a face covering and exemptions will apply to some passengers due to health conditions or disabilities.
 This includes people who have breathing difficulties and other respiratory conditions, visual impairments or mental health conditions.
 You can find a list of exemptions on the Gov.uk website exemptions page.